yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

 - Table weather.stations is created at the beginning of the notebook
 - Use spark to read data from "ghcnd-stations.txt", and moves data (only id and name) to the cassandra table (q1~q4)
 - Another file (record.parquet) is read using spark.
 Use gRPC (where connection to the cassandra table is also made) to insert the dates and records (q5)
+- q5 loops the new parquet file (which is converted to list), and pass id, dates, and records to requests

+## server.py:
+- Implements the interface from station_pb2_grpc.StationServicer
+- RecordTemps will insert new temperature highs/lows to weather.stations
-- Why use cassandra for the table?
+- StationMax will return the maximum tmax ever seen for the given station

+## why us cassandra table?
-- weather.stations table looks like this:
+weather.stations table looks like this:

 | id          | date     | station_record  |
 |-------------|----------|-----------------|